atmire/REF-Compliance/Manual.md

 Some of these values contain text *(estimated)*.
 These values were estimated so that they could be used in the compliance check.
 They will receive a “real” value upon item archival or at the end of the embargo.

-# Date of first compliant Open Access <a name="DateFOA"></a> #

-A curation task to update the Date of first compliant Open Access of an item is available from the list of curation tasks for items, collections and communities.

-This curation task checks the embargo of an item's bitstream and updates the Date of first compliant Open Access to the end date of the embargo if the embargo has expired.

-The Date of first compliant Open Access is stored in metadata field refterms.dateFOA.

 # Workflow <a name="Workflow"></a> #

 ## Compliance Step <a name="Workflow-ComplianceStep"></a> ##

 ### Introduction <a name="Workflow-ComplianceStep-Introduction"></a> ###

 The workflow Compliance step provides an overview of the item's compliance with hefce.
-This step's overview provides the same information as the [submission's compliance step](#DateFOA).
+This step's overview contains the same information as the [submission's compliance step](#DateFOA).

 ### Actions <a name="Workflow-ComplianceStep-Actions"></a> ###